Thia (Cynthia) Hoff MAT, MAcOM, L.Ac

 While teaching at Kumamoto University in Japan, I was introduced to acupuncture.
 My first treatments were for elbow tendonitis and neck pain.
 I learned the hard way a very important truth about the human body: if you ignore it when it gives you little hints, it doesn’t go away, it shouts louder!

 My primary care physician gave me muscle relaxants and pain medication.
 These were useful, but I knew that only the symptoms were being addressed.
-Finally, one of my students (I will be forever grateful to her) suggested I see an acupuncturist.
+Finally, one of my students (I am forever grateful to her) suggested I see an acupuncturist.
 I was skeptical but intrigued, and since my pain was worsening, I went.
 All the talk of moving Qi, or as the Japanese say “Ki,” was new to me, not to mention the idea of using tiny needles to stop the pain.
 After each treatment, my pain decreased and I didn’t need the medication anymore.
 To my delight and surprise, with each treatment, I also felt really good overall.
 My sleep and digestion improved and I didn’t feel as stressed.

 What attracted me to this medicine is the way it treats symptoms and gets at the underlying cause of the problems.
 Our bodies want to be in balance and healthy; and acupuncture, herbs and meditation support the body’s innate self-regulating functions.
-I didn’t understand how Chinese medicine worked, but was deeply fascinated with it and increasingly interested in my own and others’ health.
+I didn’t understand how Chinese medicine worked, but was deeply fascinated with it and increasingly interested in my own health.
 And, here I am today.
 Had you told me twenty-five years ago I would be doing this, I would not have believed it!

 Valuing the Strengths of Eastern and Western Medicine